“Some human genetic complexes are just destined to work with fish”-Carl Safina

 I graduated from The University of Tampa in 2016 with a Bachelor’s in marine science and biology.
 After I graduated, I joined the United States Peace Corps as a Coastal Resource Management Specialist in the Philippines.
 In the Philippines I engaged with local communities to better understand coastal resource use, carry out baseline assessments, and support local restoration efforts.
 These experiences motivated me to find a research program that had strong ties to management and improved the accessibility of science.

 With my advisor Dr. Louis Plough, I’m investigating the efficacy of novel environmental DNA (eDNA) monitoring techniques to generate accurate fish run counts for spawning river herring populations.
 Genomic tools like eDNA monitoring have the potential to give us a deeper understanding of important fish populations.
-My research is supported by the Maryland SeaGrant Fellowship Program which provides her with ample opportunities to hone her creativity and engage with the public.
+My research is supported by the Maryland SeaGrant Fellowship Program which provides me with ample opportunities to hone my creativity and engage with the public.
+Learn more about my research, here

 In addition to being a scientist, I also run an Etsy Shop where I sell handmade goods.